feathersui/feathersui-starling/documentation/help/markdown/cookbook/item-renderer-touch-states.md

 }
 ```

-In this simple example code, we're only checking for `STATE_DOWN`.
-We could check for `STATE_HOVER` by adding an appropriate `else if` at the end.
+In this simple example code, we're only checking for `ButtonState.DOWN`.
+We could check for `ButtonState.HOVER` by adding an appropriate `else if` at the end.
 We could also use a `switch` statement instead, if preferred.
 The point here is simply to select the most appropriate background skin for the current state.

 ### In LayoutGroup Item Renderers